-The designation of areas for new burials, a memorial garden and columbaria all need to be considered.
+The designation of areas for new burials, a memorial garden and a new columbarium all need to be considered.

-1.4.3 Unmarked Graves
+1.5.4 Unmarked Graves

 An analysis of burial registers and the monuments at Wilberforce Cemetery makes it clear that there are unmarked graves at the cemetery.
-It would be necessary to locate all unmarked graves prior to creating new graves.
+It would be necessary to locate all unmarked graves prior to creating new graves or other memorial areas.

-1.4.4 Drainage
+1.5.5 Drainage